|

 See Also: Valley Hotel - Washington Hotel

 Farmers Exchange Hotel, located on the east side of L Street between 1st and Railroad, just south of the SP railroad depot (Where KFC is now).
 The closest hotel to the railroad Depot, the Farmers Exchange Hotel was illustrated in the Atlas of Alameda County.
-The hotel was renamed Travelers Hotel In the 1920s and served as the Greyhound bus depot for many years before being torn down in 1963.
-It also had the name Lutz Hotel.
+The hotel was renamed Travelers Hotel In the 1920s.
+It later served as the Greyhound bus depot.

 Drawing of the Farmers Exchange Hotel from the Thompson and West